zhubby/archgw/docs/source/concepts/tech_overview/terminology.rst

 to keep things consistent in logs and traces, and introduces and clarifies concepts are is relates to LLM applications.

 **Agent**: An application that uses LLMs to handle wide-ranging tasks from users via prompts.
-This could be as simple as retrieving or summarizing data from an API, or being able to trigger compleix actions like adjusting ad campaigns, or changing travel plans via prompts.
+This could be as simple as retrieving or summarizing data from an API, or being able to trigger complex actions like adjusting ad campaigns, or changing travel plans via prompts.

 **Arch Config**: Arch operates based on a configuration that controls the behavior of a single instance of the Arch gateway.
 This where you enable capabilities like LLM routing, fast function calling (via prompt_targets), applying guardrails, and enabling critical features like metrics and tracing.
-For the full configuration reference of `arch_config.yaml` see :ref:`here <configuration_refernce>`.
+For the full configuration reference of `arch_config.yaml` see :ref:`here <configuration_reference>`.

 **Downstream(Ingress)**: An downstream client (web application, etc.) connects to Arch, sends prompts, and receives responses.